 You are taxed on the value of your personal use of the vehicle, but the value assigned to your business use of the car is tax-free.
 Your employer has to include the value assigned to your personal use of the car on your Form W-2 as income.

 De Minimis Fringes

 These are little things, the cost of which is so small that it’s unreasonable to keep track.
 Included in this tax-free category: use of the office copying machine, supper money or taxi fare paid in connection with overtime work, the value of office parties and employer-provided sports or theater tickets.

 Educational Assistance Programs

 Company-provided educational expenses are tax-free if the course is designed to maintain or improve skills for a job you already have (rather than to qualify for a new job) or is required by your employer.
 The law also allows employers to pay up to $5,250 worth of non-job-related educational expenses as a tax-free fringe.
-Until 2002, the break covered only undergraduate courses, but now it covers graduate level courses as well.
+The tax break covers both undergraduate and graduate level courses.